fsaavedra0003/Speech-to-text-STT/README.md

 - Transcribe speech to text using Whisper
 - Save transcription as `.txt` in the `transcriptions/` folder
 - Works with any MP3 file (podcasts, interviews, meetings, etc.)
+- **Simple integration**: Minimal setup and dependencies, making it easy to incorporate into larger workflows or deploy as a standalone tool.

 ---